 AQ-200 series supports up to two (2) independent mA option cards.
 Each card has four (4) mA output channels and one (1) mA input channel.
-If the device has an mA option card, enable mA outputs at $Control \rightarrow Device\ IO \rightarrow mA\ outputs$.
+If the device has an mA option card, enable mA outputs at Control \rightarrow Device IO \rightarrow mA outputs.
 The outputs are activated in groups of two: channels 1 and 2 are activated together, as are channels 3 and 4.

 Table.
-4.5.6 - 279.
+5.5.6 - 266.
 Main settings (output channels).

-Name Range Default Description mA option Enable mA output channels 1 and 2 0: 0: Disabled Enables and disables the outputs of the mA output card 1. card 1 Enable mA output channels 3 and 4 Disabled 1: Enabled mA option Enable mA output channels 5 and 6 0: Disabled 0: 0: Disabled Enables and disables the outputs of the mA card 2 Enable mA output channels 7 and 8 Disabled 1: Enabled output card 2.
+Name Range Default Description mA option Enable mA output channels 1 and 2 0: Dischlad 0: Enables and disables the outputs of the mA output card 1 Enable mA output channels 3 and 4 Enable mA output channels 3 1: Enabled Disabled Disabled card 1. mA option Enable mA output channels 5 and 6 0: Disabled 0: Enables and disables the outputs of the mA output card 2 Enable mA output channels 7 and 8 Disabled 1: Enabled Disabled card 2.

 Table.
-4.5.6 - 280.
+5.5.6 - 267.
 Settings for mA output channels.